-Botox and Dysport are the two most common neurotoxins med spas and clinics use to reduce wrinkles and fine lines.
-They also have applications in the treatment of various medical conditions caused by muscle overactivity.
+Botox and Dysport are the two most commonly used neurotoxins in med spas and clinics for reducing wrinkles and fine lines, as well as treating conditions linked to muscle overactivity.

 This article explores the differences and similarities between Dysport and Botox, helping you prepare for your wrinkle-erasing treatment.